tseech/bronco-build-tracker/README.md

 # Bronco Build Tracker
-When Ford is building a vehicle that is a special order there is a tracking website to show the progress and provide access to the window sticker when it is ready.
-Instead of refreshing the page on every opportunity, I wrote some Bash scripts to notify me of changes.
+When Ford is building a Bronco that is a special order there is are a few tracking website to show the progress.
+I have been waiting for my Bronco build and instead of refreshing the pages on every opportunity, I wrote some Bash scripts to notify me of changes.
 To share this capability and take an opportunity to play with Go, I created this.
-Pleas forgive the overall quality as it is more of a toy than anything.
+Please forgive the overall quality as it is more of a toy than anything.
 It might be useful, but it comes with no guarantees.

+Privacy is important, so I have published the source here to make it clear that no sensitive information leaves you computer system.
+You do not need to share any of your info with any external service (other than the Ford services that this tool interacts with, of course.)

+The status websites (names for trackers came from my friends at https://www.bronco6g.com/):
+- The "Pizza Tracker" is sent to you when you get a VIN (https://shop.ford.com/vehicleordertracking)
+- There is a link to a Window Sticker PDF on the "Pizza Tracker"
+- The "Backdoor Tracker" is a reservation tracker from Ford (https://www.ford.com/buy/manage.html?reservationId=xxxxxxx)

 The app will:
-- Check the status site and track progress (pizza tracker)
+- Check the Pizza Tracker and track progress
 - Check the window sticker link and track changes
-- Check the authenticated status site and track progress (backdoor tracker)
+- Check the Backdoor Tracker and track progress
 - Notify you of changes via Textbelt or Pushover
 - Run the checks on a regular interval